 Mean.
 This was used to analyze the data regarding the performance of the learners in their Mathematics subjects.
 In the interpretation of the mean of academic performance, the given scale was used based on the grading system provided on the form-138 issued by the DepEd:

-Table 2.
+Table 2-

 Grade Range from DepEd